Free Things to Do in Athens, GA

 - UGA Special Collections Libraries: A must-visit for any history buff, the Richard B. Russell Building Special Collections Libraries chronicle Georgia’s rich cultural history through a variety of exhibits.

-Free Athens Attractions for the Budget-Conscious Traveler
+Free Athens Attraction Listings for the Budget-Conscious Traveler

 Seeking a low-cost vacation destination?
 Look no further than Athens, Georgia.
 Browse our list of free things to do below, or explore our full list of attractions to learn more about all that Athens has to offer.